What does it really take to get lean or reach your health and body composition goals?

 For men: Being 20 to 24 percent body fat likely means your abs will not be visible.
 When males reach 25 to 29 percent body fat, this level is considered obese.

 For women: 30–34 percent body fat indicates you’re heading toward obesity.
-You will have no visible abdominal muscles at this level and may not feel great.
+At this level, you will have no visible abdominal muscles and may not feel great.

 A body fat percentage of 35 or more is a “red flag” and makes you a higher-risk candidate for diabetes and/or heart disease in the future.